Gamma World: System

-The third edition rules replace specialized matrices with the Action Control Table (ACT), a single, color-coded chart that allowed players to determine whether a character action succeeded, and the degree of success, with a single roll.
-(The ACT concept is drawn from the Marvel Super Heroes game published by TSR shortly before development of Gamma World's third edition.)
+The third edition rules replaced specialized matrices with the Action Control Table (ACT), a single, color-coded chart that allowed players to determine whether a character action succeeded, and the degree of success, with a single roll.
 The ACT requires the referee to cross-reference the difficulty of a character action with the ability score used to complete that action, determining which column of the ACT is used for that action.
 The character's player then rolls percentile dice; the result is compared to appropriate column, determining a degree of success or failure and eliminating the need for second result roll (e.g. the damage roll that many games require after a successful combat action).

-The fourth edition was directly compatible with 2nd Edition AD&D with some minor differences in mechanics.
-The fifth and sixth editions though would relegate Gamma World to that of a Campaign Setting and require the core books to play.
-5th uses the Alternity system which is mostly represented in the book but required the core rules in order to resolve some factors.
-6th Edition though was fully incomplete on its own and required the d20 Modern rulebook in order to play the game.
+The fourth edition was directly compatible with second edition AD&D with some minor differences in mechanics.
+The fifth and sixth editions make the game a campaign Setting and require the core books to play.
+The fifth edition uses the Alternity system which is mostly represented in the book but required the core rules in order to resolve some factors.
+The sixth edition required the d20 Modern rulebook in order to play the game.

-The seventh version uses a streamlined version of D&D 4th edition mechanics.
+The seventh version uses a streamlined version of Dungeons & Dragons 4th edition mechanics.
 Character generation choice though was nearly fully removed.
 Instead of choosing a character class, a player had to roll a twenty-sided die two times and consult an accompanying character origin table.
 For example, a player might obtain the result "Radioactive Yeti" and gain the powers associated with the "Radioactive" and "Yeti" origins.
 Attributes, mutations, and skills were also randomly assigned.
 Two decks of cards comprising the core of a Collectible Card Game are included with the game.
 One deck represented random Alpha Mutations, which could be drawn to gain temporary powers, and the other contained various Omega Tech, powerful technological devices that could possibly backfire on those that used them.
-Some 4th edition rules enhancements for the setting include new damage types such as "Radiation", Gamma World-specific skills, and increased lethality.
+Some fourth edition rules enhancements for the setting include new damage types such as "Radiation", Gamma World-specific skills, and increased lethality.
 Despite these differences, it is possible to use characters and monsters from a D&D game in Gamma World and vice versa.

 History

-First Edition (1978)
+First edition (1978)

 The original Gamma World boxed set (containing a 56-page rulebook, a map of a devastated North America, and dice) was released in 1978.
-TSR went on to publish three accessories for the 1st edition of the game:
+TSR published three accessories for the first edition of the game: